jdtshin/Cyclistic/README.md

-# Data Analysis Case Study: Cyclistic Bike-Share
+# Data Analysis Case Study Project: Cyclistic Bike-Share

 ## Introduction
-Hello!
-My name is Justin Shin and in this case study, I will be performing the tasks of a data analyst in order to showcase and apply the data analytic skills and knowledge I have learned.
+Hello there!
+My name is Justin Shin this is my Data Analysis Case Study Project.
+In this project, I will be performing the tasks of a data analyst in order to showcase and apply the data analysis skills and knowledge I have learned.

 Technologies used for this case study:
 * Microsoft Excel